Doheny Library: First Floor

-The first floor of the library is made up of the main nine levels of stacks (holding the majority of the library's book collection), the Treasure Room (containing materials from the library's special collection, Current Periodical Reading Room, the Los Angeles Times Reference Room (the busiest study room in the library and holds the main reference desk), the Dean's Suite, the Hall of Honor (formerly the card catalog room) and also the East Asian Library (offering a collection of references and periodicals in Chinese, Japanese and Korean).
+The first floor of the library includes the circulation desk and entrance to the nine levels of stacks (holding the majority of the library's book collection), the Treasure Room (an exhibition space), the former Current Periodical Reading Room, the Los Angeles Times Reference Room, the Dean's Suite, the Hall of Honor (formerly the card catalog room) and also the East Asian Library (offering a collection of references and periodicals in Chinese, Japanese and Korean).

 Second Floor

-Used primarily for offices and collaborative workspaces, staff members working on the section floor work in the acquisition, preservation, and display of unique archival materials that the library has in its possession.
+The second floor is home to USC Special Collections, a non-circulating collection of rare books and archives that is open to the public.
+The floor is also used for offices, event space, and studying.

 Film Use

 The Doheny Library was used as a filming location for Mike Nichols' 1967 film The Graduate, for the sequence in which Benjamin Braddock (Dustin Hoffman) waits by the fountain for Elaine Robinson (Katharine Ross), who exits the library's main door.
 The library's exterior entrance, rotunda and one of its halls was also used to film the library scenes in Danny DeVito's 1996 film Matilda, though the library is left nameless in the film itself.
 The rotunda was modified to include a large rounded reference desk and two large stacks were added to the hall used in the film.